Elijah Holyfield: Cincinnati Bengals

 On October 12, 2021, Holyfield was signed to the Cincinnati Bengals practice squad.

 On February 15, 2022, Holyfield signed a reserve/future contract.

 On July 28, 2022, he was placed on injured reserve after suffering a significant knee injury during team practice the day before.

+Professional wrestling career

+In November 2024, he signed with WWE's developmental promotion, NXT to begin training as a professional wrestler.
+In February 2025, Holyfield participated in the first season of LFG (Legends & Future Greats), a reality television series involving "rising talents" competing for a NXT contract and was mentored by The Undertaker.

 Personal life

-He is the son of former professional boxer Evander Holyfield.
+He is the son of former heavyweight world champion boxer Evander Holyfield.

+He is in a relationship with a fellow WWE LFG participant and wrestler Zena Sterling.